Jonesy1697/votingEngProject/README.md

 Before starting, download a web server, as specificed in prerequisites.
 Once downloaded, enter the SQL code in the project, which will create the database to be used.
-When this SQL has been run, test the database to ensure SQL was successful, collecting users from the database, with the following line:
+When this SQL has been run, test the database to ensure SQL was successful, collecting users from the database, with the following line
 ```Select * from voter
 ```